 It doesn’t need to be difficult to set up a collaboration.
 Ensure that whoever you approach to collaborate with, some of the following points are taken on board:

-- You have done your research and can provide valid reasons why you would be a good brand fit
+- You have done your research and can provide valid reasons why they would be a good brand fit

 - Ensuring that both parties equally contribute, as both equally benefit